-Most towns and rural villages have a number of charities set up to help the sick and needy, dating back to a time before the provision of state benefits such as pensions, free education, or access to free medical treatment.
+Most towns and rural villages have a number of local charities set up to help the sick and needy, dating back to a time before the provision of state benefits such as pensions, free education, or access to free medical treatment.
 Chelveston is no exception.

 Click on the links below to see details of the Charities that operate (or operated) within the parish.

-There are a number of active charities operating in the Parish.
+There are a number of active local charities operating in the Parish.
 The Parish Council has the right to appoint or nominate Trustees to most of these.

 For more information on the general working of charities, please check the Charity Commission website for details.

 - Chelveston Wind Farm Community Benefit Fund Trust (created 2014)